 If you create marketing materials or promote your business on social media, you'll want to include this protection.

 While general liability insurance covers the most common risks of a consulting company, it does not provide absolute protection.
-Whether you specialize in management consulting, market research, or any other area of consulting, accidents happen.
 Other policies to consider include:

 Are you ready to safeguard your consulting firm with general liability insurance or another policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.